-The forms $x=a^b$ and $x=ba^$ of the solutions of Equations (2.1) and (2.3), are more general than the forms (2.2) and (2.4) in the sense that they involve only the additive operation + and the multiplicative operation \times , whereas the forms (2.2) and (2.4) involve also both an additive and multiplicative inverse operations.
-This is a more general property because, after all, Equations (2.1) and (2.3) use only + and \times , no inverses.
-Therefore, the forms (2.8) and (2.9) may be used to compute a solution to Equations (2.1) and (2.3) for different interpretations of + and \times , when the sets wherein a, b, and x take their values do not possess sufficient algebraic structure for + and \times to provide all elements with inverses.
-The only requirement is that the quasi-inverse's infinite "Taylor" expansion (2.6) converge to a limit; i.e., it must denote a finitely expressible element, or a finitely approximable element.
+The forms $x = a^b$ and $x = ba^$ of the solutions of Equations (2.1) and (2.3), are more general than the forms (2.2) and (2.4) since they involve only the additive operation + and the multiplicative operation ×, whereas the forms (2.2) and (2.4) involve as well both an additive and multiplicative inverse operations, neither of which appear in Equations (2.1) and (2.3): they use only + and ×, no inverses.
+Therefore, the forms (2.8) and (2.9) may be used to compute a solution to Equations (2.1) and (2.3) for different interpretations of + and ×, when the sets where a, b, and x take their values do not possess sufficient algebraic structure for + and × to provide all elements with inverses.
+The only requirement is that the quasi-inverse's infinite "Taylor" expansion (2.6) converge to a limit; i.e., it must denote a finitely expressible element, or an element that can be finitely approximated.

-Indeed, for well-known structures with different interpretations of + and \times , such as multiplicative semi-lattice4 (also known as path algebras [2]),5 these operations are also idempotent and therefore quasi-inverses exist.
-Then, using the solution's form (2.8) or (2.9) allows to solve systems of linear equations in a wider variety of algebraic structures, including graphs, regular sets, distributive lattices, as well as the familiar ring structures where the form (2.5) happens to be more easily expressible, as well as all the multi-dimensional variations of all these structures using matrix algebra.
+Indeed, for well-known structures with different interpretations of + and \times , such as semilattices,3 these operations are also idempotent and therefore quasi-inverses exist.
+Then, using the solution's form (2.8) or (2.9) enables solving systems of linear equations in a wider variety of algebraic structures, including graphs, regular sets, distributive lattices, as well as the familiar ring structures where the form (2.5) happens to be more easily expressible, as well as all the multidimensional variations of all these structures using matrix semiring algebra.